navyasrineralla8-collab/number-guessing-game/README.md

   - Too high 📈
   - Too low 📉
 - The game ends when the correct number is guessed
+- it have 5 chances to guess the game if the person did't guess the currect number in 5 chances the person will lose the game

 ## 🛠️ Features
 - Random number generation